kul-group/kulgroup-handbook/_docs/Essential Learning/kultools.md

 Kultools creates an object which contains all the relevant information needed to successfully run a DFT calculation using vasp.
 Below are some attributes of the KT class which can be adjusted for your specific system.

+## Gamma point
+If you need to run a gamma point calculation, set gamma_only = True when creating an instance of the kT class.

 ## Material type
 When creating and instance of the KT class, a structure_type must be specified.